Detached house garden with pavilion

 • Alchemilla xanthochlora (lady's mantle)

-• Geranium macrorrhizum 'Czakor' (Cranesbill)
+• Geranium macrorrhizum 'Czakor' (cranesbill)

 • Nepeta faassenii 'Senior' (catnip)

-• Miscanthus sinensis 'Little Fountain' (Chinese reed)
+• Miscanthus sinensis 'Kleine Fontäne' (Chinese reed)

-• Pennisetum alopecuroides 'Hameln' (lampbush grass)
+• Pennisetum alopecuroides 'Hamelin' (lamp cleaner grass)

-• Carex morrowii (Japan sedge)
+• Carex morrowii (Japanese sedge)

 Materials